Table of Contents

 Living with pain and fatigue make it difficult to exercise regularly.
-Physical activity often helps manage illness and reduce symptoms, but overdoing it can cause injury and worsen pain.
+Physical activity and medications like Cymbalta often help manage illness and reduce symptoms, but overdoing it can worsen the pain.
 Keep reading for tips on the best exercise for chronic pain caused by fibromyalgia, arthritis, or another illness.

 Why should people with chronic pain exercise regularly?